blink-dev/ts3plugin-HotkeyMessage/README.md

 # Hotkey Message (ts3-plugin)

 Hotkey Message is ts3 plugin to send messages to clients with hotkeys.
-It has ability to send two messages with one hotkey, like a switch message Its mostly usable for teamspeak music bots
+It has ability to send two messages with one hotkey, like a switch message.
+Its mostly usable for teamspeak music bots